V/H/S (franchise): V/H/S (2012)

-As a group of criminals record their crimes, they agree to a hire that asks them to break into a home to retrieve a specific VHS tape.
+As a group of small time criminals record their crimes, they agree to a hire that asks them to break into a home to retrieve a specific VHS tape.
 As they commence their search they discover the home owner, an elderly man, has died while watching a series of tapes on his assortment of stacked televisions.
 As they continue to look for the requested video, each tape contains a sequence of terror recorded by home video camera.
-These recordings include: a group of friends who plan to meet some women at a club, only to be brutally attacked by a deadly siren; a vacation between a young couple and the lethal burglary of their hotel room; a group of friends who take a road trip to visit a secluded area in the woods and are faced with an unidentifiable murderous entity that appears as tracking errors on their camera; a video chat where a young woman contacts her med student boyfriend regarding an agitated bump on her arm, which is revealed to be the result of a tracking device placed within her by extraterrestrials who are conducting experiments on unknowing individuals; and a group of young men who attend a party on Halloween night only to arrive at the wrong house, and must face paranormal phenomena with poltergeists, and an exorcism conducted on a woman by a cult.
+These recordings include: a group of boorish friends who plan to meet some women at a nightclub, only to be brutally attacked by a deadly siren; a young couple vacationing in the American southwest and the lethal burglary of their hotel room by a stalker; a group of friends who take a road trip to visit a secluded area in the woods and are faced with an unidentifiable murderous entity that appears as tracking errors on their camera; a video chat where a young woman contacts her med student boyfriend regarding an agitated bump on her arm, which is revealed to be the result of a tracking device placed within her by extraterrestrials who are conducting experiments on unknowing individuals; and a group of young men who attend a party on Halloween night only to arrive at the wrong house, and must face paranormal phenomena with poltergeists, and an exorcism conducted on a woman by a cult.

 All the while unbeknownst to the thieves, one by one they begin to inexplicably disappear after each tape is viewed.
 Meanwhile, the deceased homeowner begins to reanimate and begins an attack on the remaining survivors.